pkp/learning-ojs/en/journal_settings.md

 # Journal Settings

-Journal Settings include details about the journal.
+The Journal Settings page includes details about the journal.

 Use the tabs to navigate to the different sections of Journal Settings: Masthead, Contact, Sections.